-Teen Challenge in Arlington Heights, Illinois Chiefly Enrolls Teens Who are Struggling with School, Lack of Care and Bad Attitudes
+Teen Challenge in Arlington Heights, Illinois Enrolls Teens Who are Struggling with School, Lack of Care and Bad Attitudes

-In addition to traditional boarding schools near Arlington Heights, Illinois, Teen Challenge is uniquely equipped to work with struggling adolescents who are self-destructing or showing lack of motivation, anger, academic difficulties, or discord with family and others.
+In addition to traditional boarding schools near Arlington Heights, Illinois, Teen Challenge is uniquely equipped to work with struggling adolescents who are self-destructing or showing a lack of motivation, anger, academic difficulties, or discord with family and others.
 As a Christian therapeutic boarding school, Teen Challenge believes enduring change comes from the inside out.

 Tuition at Teen Challenge boarding schools is lower than most boarding schools for troubled teens near Arlington Heights, Illinois.